-- cwrld is 1 (secure world) and any of the conditions for Pure Capstone are met. - cwrld is 0 (normal world) and any of the conditions for RV64IZicsr are met. - Instruction access fault (1) - cwrld is 0 (normal world) and pc does not contain an integer.
+- cwrld is 1 (secure world) and any of the conditions for Pure Capstone is met. - cwrld is 0 (normal world) and any of the conditions for RV64IZicsr is met. - Instruction access fault (1) - cwrld is 1 (secure world) and pc does not contain a capability. - cwrld is 0 (normal world) and pc does not contain an integer.